AkmalRegov/simple_ssi_demo_nest/README.md

 - Aries Framework Javascript (AFJ)

 _Note_: The custom backend wallet agent uses the Aries Askar package for wallet and storage implementation since the Indy SDK package will be deprecated in the near future. (https://aries.js.org/guides/0.4/getting-started/set-up#adding-a-wallet-and-storage-implementation)

+## Important Notes

+- To start ngrok on static domain (Make sure to use the account)
+  $ ngrok http --hostname=akmalregov.ngrok.dev 3333